 With many brands aligning themselves with SMEs in order to get their eagerly growing marketing spends, our approach was to reward success instead of just guiding it.

-By launching the Vodafone Tech, we injected the brand directly into the community - but with an incentive-backed purpose i.e. to support start-ups and early-stage ventures developing innovative technology solutions with social purpose.
+By launching the Vodafone Techstarter awards, we injected the brand directly into the community - but with an incentive-backed purpose i.e. to support start-ups and early-stage ventures developing innovative technology solutions with social purpose.

 Vodafone Techstarter aims to uncover and develop ideas that can harness the power of technology, connectivity and innovation to improve health, education, environmental protection or social mobility.